EmadBeltaje/flutter_getx_template/README.md

 - [ ] Update to latest Flutter Version 🔥
 - [ ] Update to GetX 5 🚀
 - [ ] Add overlay loading functionality 🎨
+- [ ] Update to the latest flutter version 🚀
+- [ ] Upgrade android target to 35 to support latest android versions 🚀
+- [ ] Upgrade gradle version to the latest 🚀

 ## Latest Updates 🚀